jcampos73/DraftCable/ReadMe.txt

 DRAWING ENGINE

-1.Solved bug in repaiting while resizing saphes from left side 2.Solved bug while resing shapes from NE handler 3.Improved drawing of polylines when resizing-moving 4.Improved erasing of shapes
+1.Solved bug in repaiting while resizing shapes from left side 2.Solved bug while resing shapes from NE handler 3.Improved drawing of polylines when resizing-moving 4.Improved erasing of shapes